banguit/fluentfilters/README.md

 # Fluent Filters for ASP.NET Core

+ASP.NET Core have ability to register filters globally.
+It's works great, but sometimes it would be nice to specify conditions for filter execution and FluentFlters will help with this task.

 ###Install package
 For ASP.NET Core Web Application you should use FluentFilter version 0.3.* and higher.
 Currently latest version 0.3.0-beta.
 To install the latest package you can use Nuget Package Manager in Visual Studio or specify dependency in project.json file as shown below and call for package restore.